SEO Company Guide to Search Engine Optimization for Local Business- Page 2

 You employ off-site SEO to create links pointing to your site.

-Most small local businesses are not niche players, and it’s likely you have dozens, perhaps even hundreds of competitors.
-If you want to get website traffic, you will need to focus on SEO or paid search.
+Most small local businesses are not niche players. it’s likely you have dozens, perhaps even hundreds of competitors.
+So, if you want to get website traffic, you will need to focus on SEO or paid search.

-But that’s not how search engines see things, and it isn’t really what people want, either.
+But that’s not how search engines see things.
+And it isn’t really what people want, either.
 Remember, the Internet is the “information highway,” and people come there to get detailed information–not just generalities or pictures.
+They want content.